 Section 182, ¶1.
-Ordained ministers from other evangelical churches who desire to unite with us may be admitted and receive due credit for their standing, provided that they publicly assent to our beliefs, practices, and system of government, are able to give evidence of holy character and a sanctified experience, and have pursued a course of study at least equal to the one prescribed for Pilgrim Holiness ministers [Sections 112, ¶2; 218].
+Ordained ministers from other evangelical churches who desire to unite with the Pilgrim Holiness Church may be admitted and receive due credit for their standing, provided that they publicly assent to the beliefs, practices, and system of government of the Pilgrim Holiness Church and are able to give evidence of holy character and a sanctified experience, and have pursued a course of study at least equal to the one prescribed for Pilgrim Holiness ministers [Sections 112, ¶2; 218].